Sensitive personalities can find it more challenging to thrive in the workplace. Here are some tips to improve the quality of your time at work.

 #1 Evaluate Yourself First

-The best way to overcome negativity and thrive at your workplace is to evaluate yourself.
+The best way to overcome negativity and thrive in your workplace is to evaluate yourself.
 Have you been complaining about your work constantly?
 Or have you been viewing things in a negative light lately?

 If yes, you may have to let go of all the negative feelings.
 Indeed, it can be tough to remain positive when your colleagues keep spewing negative attitudes or words.
 But you can achieve it with the right steps.